jhannes/logevents/README.md

 ### Configuring Log Events with a properties file (TODO)

+The default `LogEventConfiguration` will try to determine the current profile, using the system properties `profiles`, `profile`, `spring.profiles.active` or the environment variables `PROFILES`, `PROFILE` or `SPRING_PROFILES_ACTIVE`.
+If running in JUnit, the profile `test` will be active by default.

 Use `LogEventsConfigurator.load(filename)` to read the configuration from a properties file.
 By using ... you can convert a YAML file to `Properties` and use that instead.

 (TODO: `configurator.load(YamlProperties.load("logging.yml")`)